Perturbative Color Correlations in Double Parton Scattering: Conclusion

+In this paper, we studied the the color correlations in the nucleon.
+We have considered for simplicity the case of symmetric kinematics, when $x_{1}=x_{2}=x_{3}=x_{4}=x$ and $Q_{1}=Q_{2}=Q$.

+We have seen that it is possible to avoid the conventional Sudakov suppression of color correlations, by considering specific $1\rightarrow2$ processes depicted in figure \ref{fig:color ladders}.
+The reason is the increase of the split scale with the increase of the hard scale, in difference to the singlet case.

+Although these contributions do not decrease with the increase of the transverse scale, they are still small due to relative smallness of the color factors relative to the singlet case.

+We saw that in the Tevatron and LHC kinematics they amount to about 1-10\% of the singlet $1\rightarrow2$ distribution.

+The color correlation contribution increases if we go to smaller energies, however, we must remember that for smaller energies there might be not enough statistics to observe DPS.

 Nevertheless, the fact that perturbative color correlations do not decrease with transverse scale makes it potentially possible to observe them and thus have further insight into the precise QCD description of the nucleon wave functions.

-We also consider the contribution of the color correlations to double charmonium production.
-Indeed there is a well known problem in the theory of DPS--to describe the very large DPS cross section of double charmonium production observed in central LHC kinematics \citep{CMSCHARMONIUM}.
-However, we see that color correlations contribute only at most several percent to double charmonium production even at smaller transverse scales and do not solve the problem.

-In order to calculate the corresponding color correlations we develop formalism based on the ``DDT'' formula, which in the leading logarithmic approximation (LLA) for total inclusive cross section is equivalent to the TMD approach.
-In fact, the ``DDT'' formula (after resummations) is the solution of the Collins-Soper equations for TMD in LLA \citep{CS}.
-It will be interesting to further study the perturbative color correlations away from the central kinematics considered in this paper, as well as to study further the color correlations in $1\rightarrow2$ processes in double $\chi_{0}$ process \citep{Manohar2012}.

-Finally, it will be interesting to consider the contribution of color correlations for the case of nondiagonal GPD along the lines of \citep{gaunt1}.
+One possibility to observe the color correlations contributions due to $1\rightarrow2$ processes discussed here is the so called $1v1$ processes, with two $1\rightarrow 2$ processes from the side of each colliding nucleons.
+These processes were considered recently in \cite{Diehl:2017kgu}, although further work may be needed to distinguish this particular contribution in the process cross section.